puutaro/CommandClick/README.md

 Pros
 ----
 - Web browser powerd by javascript and shellscript(termux)
+- history oriented web browser.
 - Javascript engine and framework.
 - Row code tool for android application development.
+- Not only web browser but also termux gui client.
 - Easily turn javascript and shellscript into a GUI application in android.
-- Versatile usage for Terminal, Chrome, OS setting, etc.
-- Not only web browser but also termux gui client.

 Table of Contents